2016 United States House of Representatives elections in North Carolina: District 12

 The 12th district includes nearly all of Charlotte and surrounding Mecklenburg County.
 The new 2016 map made major changes to the 12th district, which had previously been a narrow district that included parts of Winston-Salem, Greensboro, Lexington, Salisbury, Concord, and High Point, as well as parts of Charlotte.
-The incumbent is Democrat Alma Adams, who has represented the district since 2014.
+The incumbent was Democrat Alma Adams, who had represented the district since 2014.
 She was elected with 75% of the vote in 2014.

 Democratic primary

 Alma Adams is running for re-election to a second term.
 Adams' home in Greensboro was removed from the 12th district, but she announced she would move to Charlotte.
 Gardenia Henley, a retired U.S. diplomat, Inspector General Auditor and frequent candidate who ran in 2014 for the 5th district, was challenging Adams for the Democratic nomination under the previous map, and continued to run after the map changed.

 Former state senator Malcolm Graham of Mecklenburg County, who lost the 2014 primary to Adams (44%–24%), was rumored as a potential primary challenger.
 Subsequently, Graham did not run under the map in place at the time.
 Later, however, after the new district map was adopted, Graham filed to run.
 Three members of the North Carolina House of Representatives who represent parts of Mecklenburg County also ran: Tricia Cotham, Carla Cunningham and Rodney W. Moore.
 Moore later suspended his campaign, but his name remained on the ballot.